Crime Next Door

 2. The Rumour

 Stunned Blenheim Palace staff are coming to terms with an early morning raid as the gang make their getaway with the £5 million gold toilet.Meanwhile, rumours swirl about who could have orchestrated the heist with fingers pointing to the toilet’s creator, Maurizio Cattelan, who has a history of elaborate stunts.
 When the artist shares a statement denying any involvement a police investigation is launched and the hunt for the real robbers begins.Presenter: Clodagh Stenson.
-Producer: Jonathan Eden, with assistance from William McLennan.
+Producer: Jonathan Eden and William McLennan.
 Sound Designer: Meic Parry.
 Story Consultants: Graham Russell and Jack Kibble-White.
 Executive Producers: Peter Cooke and Peter Cook.
 Online Producer: Rachael Smith.
 Commissioner: Al Miskin.Image: Getty.

 undefined